10 Step Guide To Hiring A Web Designer For Your Next Webdesign Project

 Most design projects are either project or flat-fee-based, or billed by the hour.
 The first protects you from unexpected cost overruns, but it works best if you have a very clear understanding of what you need.
 If you are not sure or want greater flexibility you may have to consider paying by the hour.

 9. Asset Ownership

 This is a confusing area for most people.
 Under US Copyright Laws the creator of a design owns the rights to it.
 But any respectable designer or agency has no problem signing over full usage rights provided they can use the design for their own marketing purposes, such as in their portfolio.

 If you have any specific usage and ownership rights concerns be sure to discuss them with your designer or your legal adviser.
 And keep in mind that while you may have ownership rights in most cases that do not let you change the design without permission from the designer.

 As with any complex project, it helps to have a plan or process to complete it.
 Find out if your designer has a process, and ask them to explain it to you.
 Have them walk you through their process step-by-step and ask questions along the way.
 Here are some questions your web designer will ask you at the start of your project.

-Many web designers and agencies have their process outlined on their website, and some even give clients a checklist showing the responsibilities of each party.
+Many web designers and agencies have their processes outlined on their websites, and some even give clients a checklist showing the responsibilities of each party.